DonaldWhyte/high-performance-data-processing-in-python/contents.md

 ![isd](images/isd.gif)

 _note_
-Global database of atmospheric data.
+Global database of atmospheric weather data.

-This map shows the spatial distribution of Integrated Surface Database stations for all time periods.
+This map shows the spatial distribution of Integrated Surface Database stations.
+Data has been collected from 35,000 weather stations scattered across the globe.

 Source: https://www.ncdc.noaa.gov/isd